IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 In this Step you'll create an Integration Server instance and deploy your flow to it.

 6.1 In a separate browser tab bring up the App Connect Dashboard using the URL provided to you by your instructors.
 If prompted enter your user credentials.
+Click **Create server**

   ![Assemble](images/dashboardui.png)